gvwur/edx-export-course-python-selenium/README.md

 - requests
 - selenium

-This script will open FireFox via Selenium and automatically download edx courses as listed in the course_keys.txt file.
+This script will open FireFox via Selenium and automatically download edx courses as listed in the course_keys_moocs.txt file.

 Start the script, you will be prompted to enter your edx email and password: